JoshNas/BookWebPage/README.md

-# BookWebPage
+# Project 1

-Project 1 for cs50 web dev
+Web Programming with Python and JavaScript